- keyword search

 Other features of the policy include a fixed duration for approved arrangements (i.e. 12 months), manager's checklist for assessing the request, hazard checklist, guidelines for setting up a workstation at a remote location, and an employee self-assessment for hazard identification.
 Additionally an occupational health and safety representative visits the proposed workstation to assess it against OHS standards before the working remotely arrangement is approved.

-For more details, please visit the dispersed workforce page on the SSA website.
+For more details, please visit the dispersed workforce page on the VPSC website.

 boosting security awareness